 How we deal with your homeowners or condominium association in Baileys Crossroads

-We require that the renter abide by all community and association rules.
-To assist us in this endeavor, we will request that the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the tenant abide by all community and association covenants.
+To guide us in this endeavor, we ask that you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
-Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to hand over the old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
+Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-a free reference for rental investors in Baileys Crossroads
+a free source for landlords in Baileys Crossroads

-- Before you lease out your investment in Baileys Crossroads
+- Before you move a tenant into your property in Baileys Crossroads

 - Collections and evictions